 By law, the school district shall permit students with asthma or other airway constricting disease or students with risk of anaphylaxis to self-administer their medication or use an epinephrine auto-injector, as the case may be, upon authorization of their parent or guardian and prescribing licensed health care professional in writing.
 Students may self-administer prescription medications with written authorization of the student's parent or legal guardian and physician upon a showing of competency in accordance with law.
 These authorizations will be on file in the health office and will be renewed annually for continuation by the school nurse.
 Pursuant to state law, the school district and its employees are to incur no liability, except for gross negligence, as a result of an injury arising from self-administration of medication or use of an epinephrine auto-injector by the student.
 The parent or legal guardian of the student shall sign a statement acknowledging that the school district is to incur no liability, except for gross negligence, as a result of self-administration of medication or use of an epinephrine auto-injector by the student.
-The parent or legal guardian of the student shall sign a statement acknowledging that the school district is to incur no liability, except for gross negligence, as a result of self-administration of medication or use of an epinephrine auto-injector by the student as established by Iowa Code Section 280.16.
+The parent or legal guardian of the student as established by Iowa Code Section 280.16.
 The school district and its employees acting reasonably and in good faith shall incur no liability for any improper use of medication or for supervising, monitoring, or interfering with a student's self-administration of medication.

 Cedar Falls Schools Health staff will follow the Iowa Nurse Practice Act standards.
-Non-medication treatments will ONLY be administered at school with written orders from a physician as defined in the State of Iowa.
-Some of these treatments include but are not limited to:
+FDA approved non-medication treatments will ONLY be administered at school with written orders from a physician as defined in the State of Iowa.